 Making an impact

-If you want your company to attract attention in the technology sector, making a real impact at a trade show is probably at the top of your agenda.
-But making your brand “stand out” whilst your competitors are right next door can be a challenge.
-We have combined our many years of experience at technology trade shows with the latest innovations to create 6 simple but effective tips to help you make an impact at your next technology trade show.
+If you’re an exhibitor at a B2B trade show, making an impact is probably at the top of your agenda.
+But when your key competitors are in the same exhibition hall, this can be a challenge.
+We have combined our many years of experience at global trade shows to create 9 simple but effective tips to help you make an impact at your next exhibition.

 The audience at any trade show will be made up of a range of people – industry experts, press, competitors, hot prospects, people gathering information, your customers, your competitors’ customers and your competitors’ hot prospects.
 Each type of person will be looking for something slightly different, so make sure your stand staff are aware and have the appropriate information available for each type – competitive questioning, product information, company information etc. If your sales staff are already engaged in sales cycles, then their prospects may well be attending the show.
 They should know who plans to attend and be on the look-out for them anyway, but you should have a central list so that other members of the stand team are aware to look out for particular people.
 Technology buyers often use trade shows to assess potential solutions at an early stage in their buying process.
 If they are serious, then the chances are that they’ve already had a look at your website and possibly followed you on social media.
 If you have a marketing automation tool, investigate how quickly your stand staff can access that information on the stand to create a more personal approach to visitors.
 After the show, cross reference the details of each stand visitor to the information in your marketing system, and use that to prioritise follow-up.

 4. Take the right people with you